Description: Optical equipment that can show a variety of effects.

 Description: A large simple lens can focus the filament of an aircraft landing light onto the wall.
 Try to project an image with a thin concave lens.

-Description: The broken lens can be used to show a whole image of an object even though there is only one-half of a lens.
-The image is complete and less intense than a full lens of the same size and focal length.
+Description: The broken lens can be used to show a whole image of an object even though there is only half of a lens.
+The image is complete but less intense than the image projected by a full lens of the same size and focal length.

 Description: A tiny hole is made in the center of one side of a box and wax or opaque paper lines the side opposite the hole.
 When it is held up to a light source the image will show on the paper.

 Spherical Aberration Model

 Description: A model made of strings where each string represents a different ray.